Why Review Safety Policy & Objectives in Aviation SMS Programs?

 Safety managers report directly to the account executive.
 If they don't have a background in aviation safety management, they will need to receive the required training.
 In organizations with fewer than 100 employees, I commonly see an admin assistant performing the SMS documentation tasks required by the safety manager while risk analysis and assessments are performed by operational managers.

 More complex organizations will require a "safety committee."
-Many times, we see a safety committee comprising of the
+Many times, we see a safety committee comprising the

 - Chief pilot;